 - 1. Let lref be the result of evaluating LogicalANDExpression. - 2.
-Let lval be GetValue(lref). - 3.
-If ToBoolean(lval) is false, return lval. - 4.
-Let rref be the result of evaluating BitwiseORExpression. - 5.
+Let lval be ToBoolean(GetValue(lref)). - 3.
+If lval is an abrupt completion, return lval. - 4.
+If lval is false, return lval. - 5.
+Let rref be the result of evaluating BitwiseORExpression. - 6.
 Return GetValue(rref).

-The production LogicalORExpression: LogicalORExpression | | LogicalANDExpression is evaluated as follows:
+LogicalORExpression : LogicalORExpression || LogicalANDExpression

 - 1. Let lref be the result of evaluating LogicalORExpression. - 2.
-Let lval be GetValue(lref). - 3.
-If ToBoolean(lval) is true, return lval. - 4.
-Let rref be the result of evaluating LogicalANDExpression. - 5.
+Let lval be ToBoolean(GetValue(lref)). - 3.
+If lval is an abrupt completion, return lval. - 4.
+If lval is true, return lval. - 5.
+Let rref be the result of evaluating LogicalANDExpression. - 6.
 Return GetValue(rref).